Édouard Gagnon: Biography

 Édouard Gagnon was born in Port-Daniel, Quebec, one of 13 children.
 His mother was part Irish, his father a French Canadian carpenter.
 In 1921 the family moved to the Hochelaga-Maisonneuve neighborhood in Montreal, where he received his primary education.
 In 1936 he earned a Bachelor of Arts from the University of Montreal, before entering the major seminary of Montreal, where he received a doctorate degree in theology in 1941.
 While there, he served as a part-time secretary of the Diocesan Marriage Tribunal.
 He was ordained on 15 August 1940.
 He then studied at the University of Laval in Quebec from 1941 to 1944, receiving a doctorate in canon law.

 Father Gagnon was admitted to the Society of St Sulpice in 1945.
 Upon his return to Montreal, he taught moral theology and canon law at the Grand Seminary from 1945 to 1954.
 He joined the Knights of Columbus in 1950 and was a member of St. Boniface Council 3158 in Manitoba.
 He was rector of the major seminary of Saint Boniface from 1954 to 1960, and then director of the major seminary in Manizales, Colombia.
 Gagnon was elected Provincial of the Society of Saint-Sulpice for Canada, Japan and Latin America.
 During this time, he also acted as a peritus (theologian advisor and consultant) during the Second Vatican Council, especially during the 3rd and 4th sessions (1964-1965).
 He became secretary of the Pontifical Council for Social Communications in 1966.
 In June 1968, he was appointed one of the thirty consultors of the Congregation for Catholic Education.

 Gagnon was named Bishop of St. Paul, Alberta, on 19 February 1969, and was consecrated on 25 March 1969.
 In 1972, he was named rector of the Canadian College in Rome.
 He became Archbishop of the titular see of Justiniana on 7 July 1983.
 He was then made a Cardinal by Pope John Paul II during the consistory of 25 May 1985.

 He held several important posts in the Roman Curia.
-For many years, he was President of the Pontifical Council for the Family, and he fully supported the prohibition on contraception in Pope Paul VI's encyclical Humanae vitae.
+Gagnon was named President of the Pontifical Council for the Family by Pope John Paul II and he fully supported the prohibition on contraception in Pope Paul VI's encyclical Humanae vitae.
 He attended the Synod of Bishops in 1985 and in 1987.
 In 1991, he was appointed President of the Pontifical Committee for International Eucharistic Congresses.

 In 1993, he was made an Officer of the Order of Canada.
 He opposed the legalisation of same-sex marriage in Canada in 2005.

 He died on August 25, 2007, in Montreal at the Saint-Sulpice Seminary.
 The funeral Mass was at Notre Dame Basilica in Montreal.
 On hearing of his death, Pope Benedict XVI said that Cardinal Gagnon was a "faithful pastor who, with an evangelical spirit, consecrated his life in service to Christ and his Church."